The Best OT Student Resources (2024)

 I was frustrated, and I couldn’t really seem to find a good outlet beyond talking to my parents.
 If you are dealing with frustrations, talk to fellow students and professors.
 And again, don’t underestimate the value of looking for online support.

-No matter what the root source of your frustration may be, there is probably an online conversation happening about the topic.
+No matter the root source of your frustration, there is probably an online conversation happening around the topic.

 • Seek support early.
-Don’t wait to reach out to professors, peers, other school resources, and even outside resources for the support you need.
+Don’t wait to reach out to professors, peers, mentors, other school resources, and even outside resources for the support you need.
 Sometimes, students avoid asking for help in a timely manner because they feel a sense of embarrassment or don’t want people to know they are struggling.
-Waiting to reach out for support will lead to increased stress and usually result in a decrease in school performance.
+Waiting to reach out for support will lead to increased stress and, often, decreased academic performance.

 • Understand school resources.
-My OT school offers helpful resources such as mental health support at no additional cost to students.
-Some classmates also utilized learning specialists to help them identify effective study strategies to learn complicated course content.
+Many OT schools offer helpful resources such as mental health support at no additional cost to students.
+Some students also utilize learning specialists to help them identify effective study strategies to learn complicated course content.
 Each school is a little different, so pay close attention to the resources mentioned when you attend orientation.

 If the first person you contact doesn’t respond or get you connected properly, don’t hesitate to reach out to someone else or visit offices in person until you have what you need.

-After helping supervise students, I now have a new appreciation for the challenge of quickly learning the ropes in a new facility, not to mention the nuances involved with navigating the supervisory relationships.
+After helping supervise students, I have a newfound appreciation for the challenge of quickly learning the ropes in a new facility—not to mention the nuances involved with navigating supervisory relationships.

-Lean in on your aforementioned support networks; chances are others are dealing with similar scenarios.
+Lean on your aforementioned support networks for help; chances are, others are dealing with similar scenarios.
 Here are some additional fieldwork resources to help you along the way:

 • 10 Tips for Navigating a Non-Traditional Fieldwork – Gotta Be OT